seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

   <summary>Click to expand</summary>
 </br>

-Here is a breakdown of the design sprint I ran and some of my design decisions that I made during the process
+Here is a breakdown of the design sprint I ran and some design decisions that I made during the process.

 </br>

 * weeks 1-2

   I spent the first couple weeks researching what I was getting myself into.
 I took a deep dive into how 3D imaging systems worked and the different paths I could take.
-I also looked into different mechanisms I could use to achieve this.
-There were so many paths so I had to narrow down my choices based on some criteria: robustness, quality, implementation feasibility, and size.
+Having a background in mechanical engineering was really helpful in reading research papers and understanding the mathematics (linear algebra, calculus, differential equations) behind theories.
+Dissecting proofs is one of my weaknesses I need to get better doing.
+I also looked into a multitude of mechanical designs I could utilize.
+I had to narrow down software & hardware choices based on some criteria: robustness, quality, implementation feasibility, and size.
+I outlined some high-level objectives of my project and sketched some preliminary designs.

 * weeks 2-3

   I created a stacked board design during this timeframe.
 I sketched an initial design and ordered the parts as soon as possible.
 I made the design very compact and modular with the ability to hotswap components solder-free.
 I chose the DRV8825 to drive my stepper, a small 24 oz-in NEMA 17 motor.
 I also wanted as few cables coming out the system as possible so I wired the stepper and arduino on the same powerline.
 Once the electronics were constructed, I tested them on stepper motors to verify everything worked according to my schematics.
+I had enough time to iterate on my board design once and further simplified the wiring.

 * weeks 3-5

-  I designed the entirety of the system housing during these few weeks.
-There were an endless list of different hardware designs I had drawn up so I decided to develop my top 3 choices in parallel.
+  I designed & assembled SwagScanner's physical hardware during these few weeks.
+I had many different designs I brainstormed so to narrow them down, I decided to develop my top 3 choices in parallel.
 I ran a Darwinian design sprint where I pursued viable ideas, developed them, and as they became more grown I weeded out the weaker ones.
 This design sprint worked well for me because all my initial designs seemed to accomplish my hardware criteria, but my unknown variable was how well I could implement each design so this sprint allowed me to to solve for that unknown.
-As I was designing the parts in Fusion360, I ordered hardware to prototype them.
+I spent my time designing on Fusion 360, ordering parts, writing statics equations, and assembling everything.
 My 3D printer basically ran 24/7 during this timeframe.

 * weeks 4-6

   As I was wrapping up hardware design I started learning pointcloud theory and began working on software design.
-I drew out a system architecture for my project.
-In this time I learned BluetoothLE design and created my own services and characteristics for bluetooth functionality.
+In this time I learned BluetoothLE and created my own services and characteristics for bluetooth functionality.
 I also learned asynchronous actions so my system could create threaded workers to listen for notifications from the Arduino.
-I also learned about depth imaging, pointclouds, and processing algorithms.
-As I became more familiar with the subjects, I wrote out pseudocode and math so programming them would be accelerated.
+I also learned more about depth imaging, pointclouds, and processing algorithms.

+  I sketched a system architecture for my project which outlined the interaction between my interfaces and classes.
+I began writing out various of the software and did math to verify & implement different algorithms.

   * weeks 7-8

-  During this time I developed the application to run the scanner in addition to a performing lot of testing, debugging, and iterative hardware improvements.
+  During this time I went ham and built enough of the scanner software for it to actually funcion.
+After I got preliminary results from the system, I did lot of testing, debugging, and also iterative hardware improvements to refine the system.
 I got a basic demo working and presented SwagScanner at JPL for my final internship presentation.
+People really liked the scanner and I felt super happy to share my work.

 * weeks 8-